 |Redvers Henry Buller was born at Crediton, Devon, the son of MP James Wentworth Buller and Charlotte Buller.

-returning home from Eaton on Christmas holiday to be met at the station by his severely ill mother only to have her collapse and
+mentioned returning home from Eaton on Christmas holiday to be met at the station by his severely ill mother only to have

-commanded the mounted infantry of the northern British column under Sir Evelyn Wood.
+he commanded the mounted infantry of the northern British column under Sir Evelyn Wood.
 He fought at the British defeat

 at the battle of Hlobane, where he was awarded the Victoria Cross for bravery under fire.
 The following day he fought in the

 His VC citation which appeared in the 17 June, 1879 issue of The London Gazette reads as follows: